-- Nervous about fertility clinics and doesn’t want a large expense
+- Nervous about fertility clinics and would prefer to handle things from home,

 There is a general assumption that conceiving a child is easy, when in reality, it is anything but.
 It takes planning, perseverance, and knowledge.
 For some it can be a challenge, and with busy schedules, taking the time to go to a fertility lab just isn’t realistic.
 That’s exactly the problem that Dadi and Legacy are solving.
 Gone are the days of stuttering through awkward conversations with a doctor or lab technician about your semen in front of your significant other.
 And even better, so are the days of forking out over $1000 for a fertility report.